Estimated reading time: 7 minutes

-Criminal procedure: Understanding the stages in the criminal court process will help a person regain control after the initial shock.
-This is the criminal procedure for all Minnesota criminal offense levels.
+Steps in Criminal Court Procedure: Understanding the stages in the criminal court process will help a person regain control after the initial shock.
+Here is my guide to the criminal procedure for all Minnesota criminal offense levels, with fifteen linked pages of specific content, to empower you to navigate the criminal justice system.

 Police investigation

-In the beginning of the criminal process, the “target” becomes aware of a police investigation.
+In the beginning of the criminal process, the “target” becomes aware of police investigating.
 And sometimes it’s been going awhile.
 But, what countermeasures can the target take?

 First, check your emotional state.
 If you’re human; you’re upset.
 But that’s ok.
 And in fact, it’s good to notice.
 Because strong emotions lead to poor choices.
-(Avoid allowing someone (police) to trigger those strong emotions.)
-And by acknowledging your emotions, you’ll be able to set them aside for problem-solving.
+Avoid allowing someone (police) to trigger those strong emotions.
+And acknowledging your emotions, enables you to set them aside for strategic problem-solving.

 - Pre-charge lawyer, availability retainer